vmware-ibm-jil/vcd_toolkit_for_openshift/README.md

 ## Prerequisites
 * Access to vCloud Director with org. admin user
-* Driver Linux machine accessible from all VM which will be configured as part of OpenShift installation.
+* Driver Linux machine accessible from all VM which needed to be configured for OpenShift installation.
 * DNSMASQ configured as DNS server on Driver machine
 * Accessible DHCP server on organisation network
 * At least 6 IP address on this organisation network (In future extra IP will be needed as worker node added)